hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

 Speeding RPi up
 ~~~~~~~~~~~~~~~

-Archlinux ARM for RPi is prepared to be tweaked.
+Arch Linux ARM for RPi is prepared to be tweaked.
 And now it is possible
 to speed RPi up by overclocking it's processor without avoiding your
 waranty.
 How to do it?
 Just edit file ``/boot/config.txt`` and find this
 part: